apache/parquet-format/BloomFilter.md

 sets or checks one bit in each lane.

 #### Algorithm
+The algorithm requires two prerequisite conditions:

+1. The number of bits in the bitset of a multi-block Bloom filter `m` must be a power of 2.
+So it needs round up operation in the specific implementation.

+2. The number of blocks `n`, which is equal to `m/256`, must be a power of 2.

+##### Lookup in a block
-In the initial algorithm, the most significant 32 bits from the hash value are used as the index to select a block from bitset.
-The lower 32 bits of the hash value, along with eight constant salt values, are used to compute the bit to set in each lane of the block.
-The salt values are used to construct following different hash functions as described in [Multiplicative hashing](https://en.wikipedia.org/wiki/Hash_function#Multiplicative_hashing):
+As mentioned above, the least 32 bits of the first [hash](#Hash Function) value `l` along with the salt values are used to compute the bit to set in each lane of the block.
+It constructs eight different hash functions as described in [Multiplicative hashing](https://en.wikipedia.org/wiki/Hash_function#Multiplicative_hashing):

-hash<sub>i</sub>(x) = salt<sub>i</sub> * x >> y
+hash<sub>i</sub>(x) = salt<sub>i</sub> * l >> w

-Since the target hash value is `[0, 31]`, so we right shift `y = 27` bits.
-As a result, eight hash values, which are indexes of the tiny bloom filter, are generated.
+Since the target hash value is `[0, 31]`, so it right shift `w = 27` bits.
+As a result, eight hash values are generated as indexes of the bit to set in each lane of the block respectively.

 ```c
 // 8 SALT values used to compute bit pattern